 Going to Scotland was one of the best choices of my life.
-I made the decision to go at the spur of a moment on a group trip to Spain when my friends spontaneously planned the trip and invited me.
+I made the decision to go on a spur of a moment, when my friends spontaneously planned the trip and invited me.
 Little did I know that this short trip with a random group of people would be one of my favorites.
 We didn’t even plan for the trip to have a Harry Potter theme, it just happened!

 The first night we got there, we decided to eat dinner at The Elephant House.
 What is that, you ask?
 Just the place where JK Rowling began writing Harry Potter.
 What?
 Yeah, it was a pretty cool experience.
 We walked in and it didn’t seem very out of the ordinary – until we went into the bathroom.
 There was graffiti everywhere, featuring everything from Harry Potter quotes, to jokes, to stories of how Harry Potter has impacted people’s lives.
 It really was amazing to be in the place where JK Rowling began the story that changed so many people’s lives.
 And the food was good too!